grantj-re3/HandyIctDoco/linux-software/howtoBootLinuxIfNotNormBoot.md

   Super GRUB2 Disk itself, grub2 was unable to successfully boot into Linux (because the hard drive which was previously hd0 was moved to hd1 and the USB drive became hd0).
-Under Windows 8 I downloaded and used Rufus 2.11 to "burn" the ISO image to DVD.
-[Do not click on the wrong download button!
-Click "Download" menu (near top, on the menu line starting with "Donate"), then "Super Grub2 Disk" submenu.]
+Under Windows 8 I downloaded and used [Rufus](https://rufus.akeo.ie/) 2.11 to "burn" the ISO image to DVD.
   ***WARNING***: Burning/copying an ISO image to a USB drive will overwrite (ie. delete) all data previously stored on the USB drive!